Kanvas33/Power-BI-People-Analytics/README.md

 # People Analytics Dashboard using Microsoft Power BI

-## Interactive Dashboard Illustrations - GIF
+## Interactive Dashboard Illustrations - GIFs

 To better illustrate the **interactive nature of the Power BI dashboard**, you can view the **GIFs** below: